aleksey-pyatlin/TaxFeesCalculator/README.md

 TaxFeesCalculator
 =================

-This project helps to automate tax fees calculation in Belarus for individual entrepreneurs.
+This project helps to automate tax fees calculation in Belarus for individual entrepreneurs how works on export.